Docker Manifest

 # You can have multiple Docker manifests.

-# Name template for the manifest.
+# Name for the manifest.

-name_template: foo/bar:{{ .Version }}
+name_template: "foo/bar:{{ .Version }}"

 image_templates: